CalilDrissi/dev-reports/list of website to build by type.md

 ## Tool website
-like a calculator, or a todo app, or a photo editor, like a radio app.
+like a calculator, or a todo app, or a photo editor, like a radio app, drawing app, link shortner, youtube video downloader. wasm video editor, ai classfication tool,  google sheets, google docs,

 ## website with server functionality

+1. client relation manager dashboard.
+2. realtime chat app

 1. magic menu as display project at first